CSCfi/allas-cli-utils/help/lo-put.md

 2. In case of directory, the content of the directory is collected into a single file (using tar command).

-3. By default the data is uploaded to Allas using rclone command and swift protocol.
-Lumi-o and Allas with S3 protocol is available too.
+3. By default the data is uploaded to LUMI-O using rclone command and swift protocol.
+Lumi-o and LUMI-O with S3 protocol is available too.

 NOTE!
 Data was compression with zstdmt command is no longer done by default before the upload.

-The location were data is stored in the storage server (Allas or Lumi-o) can be defined with options --bucket (-b) and --object (-o).
+The location were data is stored in the storage server (LUMI-O or Lumi-o) can be defined with options --bucket (-b) and --object (-o).

 The default option is that data that locates in: